A Classic French Recipe for Chicken Fricassee

 - How do we make sure the sauce is very flavorful? – Mire poix and a bouquet garnis.

 - How can we add some crunchy bits? – Bacon!

 Now knowing all of that, let’s review techniques.

 - To braise, we’ll want to brown our meat.
 We need some fat for that.
 We might as well use the bacon fat, so we’ll want to cook our bacon first.

-- We’ll build our roux after we brown the bird, so we’ll just add flour to the pot, equal to the amount of fat in the pan.
+- After we brown the bird, we’ll build our roux, adding flour to the pot equal to the amount of fat in the pan.
 If there isn’t an ounce or so of fat in the pan, we’ll add a little more.

-- We’ll chop our onions, celery and carrot for our mire poix and tie together together a couple of garlic cloves, a bay leaf, a sprig or two of thyme and parsley and a couple of peppercorns to let it steep during the braising process.
+- We’ll chop our onions, celery, and carrot for our mirepoix and tie together a couple of garlic cloves, a bay leaf, a sprig or two of thyme and parsley, and a couple of peppercorns to let it steep during the braising process.